When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 GitLab’s Premium plan starts at $19 per user/month.
 It gives managers access to project management and code integrity controls.

-But there’s a stark difference between the two platforms in pricing.
+But there’s a stark difference between the two platforms regarding pricing.

 The GitHub Team plan starts at $4 per user/month.